|

 With the river blocked, water behind the natural dam began to rise.
 By 4:00 a.m. the next morning, the Huff homestead began to flood.
 Within three days thereafter,

-it was floating in the newly formed lake and within days the Horsetail Creek Ranger Station was innudated.
+Within days, the Horsetail Creek Ranger Station was innudated.
 With seepage through

 the natural dam, the water ultimately obtained equalibrium without overflowing the top.
 Engineers inspected the dam